 By Sara J. Ackermann and Mary Ellen Schill

-As always, contact Ruder Ware employment law attorney for questions about this new law or any other COVID-19 issue.
+As always, contact your Ruder Ware employment law attorney if you have further questions or require any assistance in drafting policies regarding this issue.

 The content in the following blog posts is based upon the state of the law at the time of its original publication.
 As legal developments change quickly, the content in these blog posts may not remain accurate as laws change over time.
 None of the information contained in these publications is intended as legal advice or opinion relative to specific matters, facts, situations, or issues.
 You should not act upon the information in these blog posts without discussing your specific situation with legal counsel.

 © 2021 Ruder Ware, L.L.S.C.
 Accurate reproduction with acknowledgment granted.
 All rights reserved.